ForwardFinancing/forwardfinancing.github.io/_posts/2017-05-26-deploying-create-react-app-to-s3.markdown

 {% endhighlight %}

 Now, when a user navigates to any path starting with `/panel/user_roles`, the React layout renders a page with your React app.
-At that point, react router takes over, so no more requests will be made to the backend other than those for the API until the user refreshes the page or navigates out of the react part of your frontend.
+At that point, React router takes over, so no more requests will be made to the backend other than those for the API until the user refreshes the page or navigates out of the React part of your frontend.

 ### Handling the asset manifest fingerprints

-You'll notice that the compiled asset files produced by `create-react-app` include an 8 digit fingerprint, like `main.123abc45.css`.
+You'll notice that the compiled asset files produced by `create-react-app` include an 8-digit fingerprint, like `main.123abc45.css`.
 This fingerprint changes every time you make a change to your app and recompile it.
 The goal of this is to indicate to caching systems when the assets change that their cache needs to be invalidated.
-So, we need our backend to make a request to s3 for the asset manifest (which has a constant URL) in order to make sure we are pointing to the correct version of our assets.
+So, we need our backend to make a request to S3 for the asset manifest (which has a constant URL) in order to make sure we are pointing to the correct version of our assets.

-We created a small service module in our elixir app to contain this logic:
+We created a small service module in our Elixir app to contain this logic:

 {% highlight elixir %}
 defmodule YourApp.AssetManifestFetcher do